kitsunesfire/digitalgarden-net/src/site/notes/2. Rules Reference/Downtime/Downtime Activities/Relax.md

 ## Resolution

 As long as the character maintains at least a modest lifestyle, they automatically recover from all damage and most nonpermanent conditions.
-However, characters affected by [[7.
-Scholarly Details/Ailments & Injuries/Ailments & Injuries\|Ailments & Injuries]] may need to continue attempting relevant saves during [[2.
+However, characters affected by [[Ailments & Injuries\|Ailments & Injuries]] may need to continue attempting relevant saves during [[2.
 Rules Reference/Downtime/Downtime\|Downtime]].

 This benefit cannot be used if the harmful effect was caused by a curse or some other magical effect with an ongoing duration.
 Likewise, permanent injuries do not automatically end during relaxation.
 There may be special circumstances which require magic or special care; this cannot be resolved simply by relaxing.